JetBrains-Research/astminer/py_example/README.md

 In `model/Code2Vec` there is a part of [code2vec](https://github.com/tech-srl/code2vec) model that vectorizes snippets of code based on their path-contexts representation.
-It is implemented as PyTorch module and can be easily reused.
+It is implemented as a PyTorch module and can be easily reused.

 A usage example can be found in `model/ProjectClassifier`.
 It is a linear classifier that decides from which project does file come from based on file's vectorization.